Coronavirus: Tips to improve your mental health

 Help is still available on campus

-Student Wellbeing is located in the Student Guidance Centre.
+Student Wellbeing is located in the Student Centre.
 Counselling sessions are usually conducted in the meeting rooms at the second floor, but are now being offered remotely.

-I have currently been to two wellbeing sessions when my mental health was not really the best, and I found it very helpful – shout out to my friends who recommended I visit the Guidance Centre!
+I have currently been to two wellbeing sessions when my mental health was not really the best, and I found it very helpful – shout out to my friends who recommended I visit the Student Centre!

 Asking for help is the hardest part